-Casebook editor Medical Protection Society Victoria House 2-3 Victoria Place Leeds LS11 5AE United Kingdom casebook@medicalprotection.org

-WELCOME Dr Nick Clements EDITOR-IN-CHIEF his edition of Casebook is one of welcomes and farewells.
-Dr Pardeep Sandhu is the new executive director for your professional services division, where he will be responsible for maintaining and building on the quality of the advice and support that is available to you.
+Casebook editor Medical Protection Society Victoria House 2-3 Victoria Place Leeds LS11 5AE United Kingdom casebook@medicalprotection.org his edition of Casebook is one of welcomes and farewells.
+Dr Pardeep Sandhu is the new executive director for your professional services division, where he will be responsible for maintaining and building on the quality of the medicolegal advice and legal support that is available to you.
 The appointment is a considerable boost to our aim of providing you with world class service.
-You can read more about Dr Sandhu on page 5, but in summary Dr Sandhu brings with him many years' experience of working within diverse healthcare environments around the world, and he has also worked extensively with governments to advise on health policy and clinical governance - something that is becoming increasingly important to Medical Protection as we seek to shape the landscape in many countries in which we have members.
+You can read more about Dr Sandhu on page 5, but in summary Dr Sandhu brings with him many years' experience of working within diverse healthcare environments around the world, and he has also worked extensively with governments to advise on health policy and clinical governance something that is becoming increasingly important to Medical Protection as we seek to shape the clinical negligence landscape in many countries in which we have members.
+The cost of clinical negligence claims continues to rise in a number of countries around the world, and we are speaking regularly with relevant governments and policymakers to find ways to control costs and simplify what can be long-running legal processes.
+More information about our work with the Department of Health can be found on page 6.
 This edition of Casebook contains, as ever, our latest collection of case reports.
 Along with the usual salient learning points - and in this edition there is a general theme on the value of good record-keeping - you will also be interested to note some successful defences.
-As well as demonstrating the value of the Medical Protection legal expertise available to you, these cases also show how the clinicians involved were able to help their own position, be it through excellent documentation, a robust consent process or an articulate presentation of evidence at trial.
+As well as demonstrating the value of our legal expertise available to you, these cases also show how the clinicians involved were able to help their own position, be it through excellent documentation, a robust consent process or an articulate presentation of evidence at trial.
 I mentioned at the beginning of this editorial that this edition of Casebook was one of welcomes and farewells.
 This is my last edition as editor-in-chief of Casebook, as I am moving into a new role within Medical Protection.
 I have greatly enjoyed my time in the position, especially as it has given me so many opportunities to hear your feedback directly.
 I am happy to announce that Dr Marika Davies will be taking on the role, please do get in touch with any comments or suggestions that you wish Dr Davies to take on board.
-Dr Nick Clements Casebook editor-in-chief .). lent FEATURE NEW EXECUTIVE APPOINTMENT: DR PARDEEP SANDHU Dr Pardeep Sandhu is the new executive direct of your professional services division.
-Find out what Dr Sandhu brings to the role and how he plans to further improve your support service. r Sandhu joins us from Aetna International, a global health benefits provider in the USA, where he was medical director and head of business development.
-Dr Sandhu spent more than seven years working with governments to create and expand robust healthcare systems.
-In this international role, Dr Sandhu worked across health policy, clinical governance, business development and strategy, as well as designing and launching Aetna's international care management programmes in multiple geographies.
-Dr Sandhu trained at the University College London and was a GP before serving as a clinical adviser to the UK Department of Health.
-He also holds a MBA from Kellogg School of Management, Northwestern University, USA.
-Simon Kayll, Chief Executive, said: "We are delighted to welcome Dr Pardeep Sandhu.
+Dr Nick Clements FEATURE NEW EXECUTIVE APPOINTMENT: DR PARDEEP SANDHU of your professional services division.
+Find out he plans to further improve your medicolegal support service.